boazbk/tcs/lec_19_cryptography.md

 ![Gene Grabeel, who founded the U.S. Russian SigInt program on 1 Feb 1943.
 Photo taken in 1942, see Page 7 in the Venona historical study.](../figure/genevenona.png){#genegrabeelfig .class width=300px height=300px}

-Unfortunately it turns out that (as shown by Shannon) that such long keys are _necessary_ for perfect secrecy:

 ![An encryption scheme where the number of keys is smaller than the number of plaintexts corresponds to a bipartite graph where the degree is smaller than the number of vertices on the left side.
 Together with the validity condition this implies that  there will be two left vertices $x,x'$ with non-identical neighborhoods, and hence the scheme does _not_ satisfy perfect secrecy.](../figure/longkeygraph.png){#longkeygraphfig .class width=300px height=300px}

+Unfortunately it turns out that  that such long keys are _necessary_ for perfect secrecy:

 > # {.theorem title="Perfect secrecy requires long keys" #longkeysthm}
 For every perfectly secret encryption scheme $(E,D)$ the length function $L$ satisfies $L(n) \leq n$.